ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 is not feasible, the namespace variant should be used.

 ## Name-Based UUID Generation {#name_based_uuid_generation}
-TODO, define how to compute a namespace ID if I don't want to use one from {{namespaces}}

 The concept of name and name space should be broadly construed, and not limited to textual names.
 For example, some name spaces are the domain name system, URLs, Object Identifiers (OIDs), X.500 Distinguished